-To Our Supporters: We have prepared this Information Sheet so that you can find us at our tournament.
+To our supporters: We have prepared this information sheet so that you can find us at our tournament.

 Our team's Team Challenge is called:

-Our Level is:
+Our competition level is:

 Our Team Challenge Presentation time is:

-The Location of our Presentation is:
+The location of our Presentation is:

 Our Instant Challenge time is:

 Please understand that only our Team Manager(s) can take us to Instant Challenge.
 When we are finished at approximately, we will meet you at: